zilliztech/zdoc/docs/tutorials/payment-billing/subscribe-on-aws-marketplace.md

 1. Go to **Billing** to ensure your AWS Marketplace subscription is set as your payment method.

     ![aws-marketplace-success](/img/aws-marketplace-success.png)

+## Upgrade subscription from free trial{#upgrade-subscription-from-free-trial}

+Once your free trial ends, you need to upgrade the subscription to continue using Zilliz Cloud.
+To upgrade, simply repeat the [subscription process](./subscribe-on-aws-marketplace#subscribe-on-aws-marketplace) again:

+1. Navigate to the [Zilliz Cloud page](https://aws.amazon.com/marketplace/pp/prodview-iqbidum7feuio?sr=0-1&ref_=beagle&applicationId=AWSMPContessa) on AWS Marketplace.

+1. Click **View purchase options**.

+1. Scroll down the page and click **Subscribe**.

+1. Click **Set up your account** in the prompt.

+1. Log into your Zilliz Cloud account and link the AWS Marketplace subscription to a Zilliz Cloud organization.

+You can check if the upgrade is successful by navigating to the **Payment Method** card on the **Billing Overview** page.
+If the `Free Trial` tag next to AWS Marketplace Subscription disappears, the upgrade is successful.

 ## Update AWS Marketplace subscription{#update-aws-marketplace-subscription}